 This page provides information mainly for Americans, Canadians, Australians and New Zealanders who want to teach English in France.
-We have done what we can to make it clear and correct, but please do not hold us responsible for any errors.
+We have done what we can to make it clear and correct, but please do not hold us responsible for any errors!

 A lot of Americans teach online wherever they are in the world, teaching while they are travelling around.
-You should do some research as to how to do it legally.

 Always check with your local French consulate or embassy (this is an example – the New York one) for the latest information, as the rules are often updated.